ava-labs/hypersdk/chunker/README.md

 chunks (peer may only send block to some people).

 Chunks can be sent in any order by the signer but they cannot send 2 chunks with the same timestamp (malicious offense).
+We use a timestamp here so we don't need to synchronize a counter when joining the network.
 ```
 type Chunk struct {
     Signer: BLSPublicKey,